htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - ``TOKEN`` authentication is enabled by default if the HTCondor administrator does not specify a preferred list of authentication methods.
 In this case, ``TOKEN`` is only used if the user has at least one usable token available.
+  :ticket:`7070`  Similarly, ``SSL`` authentication is enabled by default and used if there is a server certificate available. :ticket:`7074`

 Bugs Fixed: